Drawing Four Dimensional Cubes

 2. Draw the square sides using the baselines as guidelines.

 The trick is drawing the 4 dimensional baselines.
-The rest is just drawing the visible 6 square sides.
+After that, it's the same steps as above.

 First --- Previous --- Next